No. Temperature readings below 36°F should alert you to the possibility of road icing. Read more about Icy Road Conditions.

 - If it is especially cold, you can add a sweater or fleece over your base layer.
 Wear something that is easy to shed if the sun comes out and warms things up.

 - Waterproof outerwear (pants & jackets), especially for beginners who tend to fall a lot.
 Jeans and sweatpants get wet quickly in snow and will ice up.
-A ski or snowboard lesson is a lot more fun when a person is warm and dry!
+Skiing or snowboarding is a lot more fun when you are warm and dry!

 - Waterproof gloves or mittens will keep your fingers toasty warm.
 Knit gloves will get wet after falling only a couple of times, not so fun.
-Be sure your children have waterproof gloves/mittens before their lesson!
+Be sure your children have waterproof gloves/mittens as well.

 - Goggles or UV protective sunglasses/eyewear.
 Snow is a natural reflector of sunlight.
 Without UV protection your eyes (cornea) can get a “sunburn” which feels scratchy and uncomfortable.
 Like skin, repeated cornea burns can cause long term damage.
 So take care of your eyes – wear sunglasses!

-- Don’t forget a warm beanie, hat or helmet!
-There is much debate out there as to the value of wearing a helmet or not, and the myth that 80% of your body heat will escape through your head has been debunked.
-Regardless, wearing a helmet or a hat will keep your head warmer.
+- Don’t forget a warm beanie, hat or helmet to keep your head warm!
 There’s a lot to be said about having a warm head when it’s snowing outside, so be prepared and bring your helmet, hat or beanie!

 Skiing and snowboarding can be enjoyed in many ways.
 At areas, you may see people using alpine skis, snowboards, telemark skis, cross country skis, and other specialized equipment, such as that used by people with disabilities.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
 Observe the code listed below, and share with other skiers and riders the responsibility for a great skiing experience.